paulocilasjr/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 {: .tip}

 ## Classification Algorithms
-A key feature of PyCaret is its capability to train and compare multiple models with minimal code.
-By default, PyCaret evaluates a diverse range of algorithms, including linear models, tree-based models, and ensemble methods, ranking these models based on their performance.
+A key feature of Tabular Learner is its capability to train and compare multiple models with minimal code.
+By default, Tabular Learner evaluates a diverse range of algorithms, including linear models, tree-based models, and ensemble methods, ranking these models based on their performance.
 The primary metric used to determine the best-performing model is the accuracy.
 ![Comparison results on the cross-validation set](../../images/loris_tutorial/model_comparison.png "Comparison of Model Performance Metrics Across Algorithms")

 In this case, the best-performing algorithm for this dataset matches the findings reported in the article: the Logistic Regression model.